-First climb in 1784 by the vicar Jean-Maurice Clément.
+First summit climb in 1784 by the vicar Jean-Maurice Clément.

-The highest of the 7 peaks, the Haute Cime has also been know by many names.
-The Dent de l’Ouest (1874), Dent du Midi, Dent de Tsallen et Dent de Challent.
+The highest of the 7 peaks, the Haute Cime has been known by many names, including the Dent de l’Ouest (1874), Dent du Midi, Dent de Tsallen, et Dent de Challent.